BryanG13/OSRM-output/README.md

 2. If you still see a crash on teardown, the code uses `std::_Exit(0)` after cleanup to avoid running the remaining C++ static destructors.
 This is a pragmatic workaround (it skips any further C++ destructors) — acceptable here because the program explicitly releases its OSRM/TBB resources first.

 If you prefer to debug the destructor-order issue instead of using `std::_Exit`, try running under a debugger or removing the early exit and instrumenting static destructors to discover which object triggers TBB access during teardown.

-## Troubleshooting

-- "coordinates-path" not being read: make sure you pass the option with leading dashes: `--coordinates-path /full/path/coords.txt` (launch configs or scripts that omit `--` will not register it as an option).
-- Wrong coordinate order: the file must be `longitude latitude` per line.
-If your data is (lat lon), swap columns.
-- OSRM dataset not found: ensure the `.osrm` files and related files are in the path you pass to `--osrm-path`.

-## Development notes

-- The code uses simple in-memory `int**` matrices for distances and times.
-For very large location sets this will consume O(n^2) memory.
-Consider streaming, chunking, or using a disk-backed matrix for larger scale.
-- The sampling routine currently uses a small, manually-specified polygon for central Belgium.
-Replace with a GeoJSON polygon if you need precise national boundaries.

-## License

-See `LICENSE` in this repository.

----

-If you want, I can:
-- Add a short example `coords.txt` in `results/` for testing.
-- Add CI task snippets to build the Docker image and run a quick smoke test that verifies CSV files are created.
-- Improve the coordinates loader to accept both `lat lon` and `lon lat` if you want auto-detection.